isaackoi/Top-100-UFO-Cases/_pages/ufo-top-100.md

 ---
 Back in around 2002, I thought that it might be interesting to find out which UFO cases are most frequently discussed in books about UFOs and SETI.

-If ufologists wrote books solely with the objective of presenting the best available evidence, then the most frequently discussed cases would be the ones that the most authors regarded as the best cases.

 I therefore set out to prepare a list of the UFO incidents most frequently discussed in a reasonably large sample of UFO and SETI books.

 Over four  years and 963 books later, I prepared a “Top 100” list of UFO cases based on the frequency of discussion within these books.